-The world around us is changing rapidly and drastically.
+The world around us changed rapidly and drastically.
 With this change comes new and exciting opportunities for brands to connect with their customers.
-Global marketing is undergoing a huge facelift this year as many brands look to expand their reach, build awareness, and acquire new customers.
-In fact, global ad spend is expected to increase 7% over last year to hit just under $692 billion in 2020.
+Global marketing is undergoing a huge facelift this year as many brands look to acquire new customers as the buying cycle picks back up after a year of many budgets being put on hold.
+In fact, global ad spend was expected to increase 7% to hit just under $692 billion in 2020.

 These days, consumers are pickier than ever when it comes to choosing what brands they do business with.
 Much of that is due to market saturation, an abundance of choice, and the expansion of digital marketing that allows people to connect with brands well outside their geographic area.
 One of the best ways a brand can stand out from this crowded pack is to develop and lead with a strong, confident brand purpose that is authentic, mission-forward, and values-centric.

 A clear, powerful mission statement serves as the foundation for every brand.
 It governs how a brand positions itself to its audience and customers and thus shapes brand equity, or the public’s perceived valuation of the brand.
 An example of this is investing time into corporate social responsibility (CSR), where businesses contribute to broader societal causes.
 LEGO is one brand that tackles CSR with aplomb.
 By partnering with the World Wildlife Fund, LEGO has committed to reducing their overall carbon footprint and is working toward 100% renewable energy by 2030.
 By leaning into eco-friendly practices, LEGO’s brand purpose is defined by sustainability and helps it win huge favor among consumers who care deeply about environmental causes.